Varun-Krishnan1/OpticNerveRegenNLP/README.md

 Justification Prompt:
 > I will give you a set of sentences from research articles that have to do with optic nerve regeneration.
 These sentences will have a molecule, represented by "[MASK1]", which is either a promoter or inhibitor of optic nerve regeneration.
 Please respond with if this molecule is a promoter or inhibitor of optic nerve regeneration.
 Please justify your answer.
 Here are the sentences from the research articles:

 The original purpose of the one-answer prompt was to save some tokens on the response if we were to use an API call in the future.
 However, after testing the responses we found that the justification prompt was able to get more accurate classifications of the molecules.
-Therefore, we used the justtification prompt moving forward.
+Therefore, we used the justification prompt moving forward.
+Ocassionaly, GPT would not give an answer saying there was not enough information or it was too ambigious.
+In these cases we would respond with "Please pick an option" which forced it to choose a class.

 **Token Size**
 The GPT model we first began with was GPT 3.5 which has a max token size of 4906 tokens.
 Therefore, we had to ensure the prompts plus all masked sentences fit under the token limit.
 To determine the token size without making an api call we can use the tiktoken library.
 To begin we only began with prompts + masked sentences for molecules < 4905 tokens.
 The responses were fed through the web interface for GPT 3.5 and responses were manually saved in dictionaries with the key being the primary name of the molecule and the value being the label from GPT.
 The results for the one-answer prompts and justify prompts for these molecules < 4905 tokens are below: